 Locations for telecommunication infrastructure are primarily chosen within areas where a need exists for coverage.
 If a need for coverage does not exist in a specific area, no company would invest capital to build a telecommunication base station in said area.
-The fact that there are only a few telecommunication base stations in the surrounding area supports the statement that there is a clear need for coverage in the area.
+The fact that there are no other telecommunication base stations within 1km of the site, supports the statement that there is a clear need for coverage in the area.
 The need for coverage is however not the only determining factor when identifying a possible position for a telecommunication base station.
 Other determining factors include altitude, zoning and the visual impact of the proposed base station.
-In most cases a list of possible positions for the base station is provided to the client, who chooses the optimal location.